acados/acados/docs/python_interface/index.md

 2. Install `acados_template` Python package:
     ```
-    pip3 install -e <acados_root>/interfaces/acados_template
+    pip install -e <acados_root>/interfaces/acados_template
     ```
-    Note: If you are working with a virtual Python environment, use the `pip` corresponding to this Python environment instead of `pip3`.
-    Note: The option `-e` makes the installation editable, so you can seeminglessly switch to a later `acados` version and make changes in the Python interface yourself.
+    Note: The option `-e` makes the installation editable, so you can seamlessly switch to a later `acados` version and make changes in the Python interface yourself.

 3. Add the path to the compiled shared libraries `libacados.so, libblasfeo.so, libhpipm.so` to `LD_LIBRARY_PATH` (default path is `<acados_root/lib>`) by running:
     ```bash
     export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:"<acados_root>/lib"